Canadians planning a trip to Europe from 2022 need to be prepared for the launch of the European Travel Information and Authorisation System (ETIAS).

 This database can be used to determine which EU country should be responsible for examining an EU asylum application.

 Canadian traveller info is run through these systems, in addition to some other databases.
 The vast majority of applications will be approved in minutes, however, if there are any hits in the systems, the application will go on to be processed manually.

 If the decision is made not to grant the ETIAS visa waiver on security grounds, the individual will not be able to access any of the 26 Schengen Area nations.

-State-of-the-art technology is being implemented by eu-LISA (the agency responsible for the large-scale ETIAS IT system) to encrypt Canadian traveler details, keeping it safe and secure.
+State-of-the-art technology is being implemented by eu-LISA (the agency responsible for the large-scale ETIAS IT system) to encrypt Canadian traveller details, keeping it safe and secure.

-Canadians should be assured that their data will only be accessed when necessary by authorized personnel at border control and by police officers.
+Canadians should be assured that their data will only be accessed when necessary by authorised personnel at border control and by police officers.